Report a Marine (Chemical or Oil) Spill

-Under the Pollution of Water by Oil and Other Noxious Substances Act 1987, the EPA Division is responsible for preparedness for and responding to oil and chemical spills in Tasmania.
-Activities that the EPA Division undertakes to ensure Tasmania is prepared in the event of an oil spill include:
+Marine-related Incidents (MARPOL Implementation) Act 2020, EPA Tasmania is responsible for preparedness for and responding to oil and chemical spills in Tasmania.
+Activities that EPA Tasmania undertakes to ensure Tasmania is prepared in the event of an oil spill include:

 - Developing and managing oil spill response capabilities in Tasmania

 - Providing resources and support during marine oil spill response operations in Tasmania